 The Sisi Museum is a short walk close by (click here for skip the line tickets to the Hofburg Palace and Sisi Museum).
 Empress Elisabeth, fondly known as “Sisi” by her subjects, was beloved in her time.
 Married to Emperor Franz Joseph, and cousin and beloved friend of German “Mad King” Ludwig II (who built the famous Neuschwanstein Castle), Sisi’s fascinating story is one of beauty and privilege, as well as dramatic tragedy.

 Alternatively, an Empress Sisi Guided Walking Tour might be just the thing at this first point.
-You’ll discover the Imperial Palace, St. Stephen’s Cathedral, and the Habsburg Capuchin Crypt, but with the historical perspective of Sisi’s life and legacy.
+You’ll discover the Imperial Palace where she lived, the church in which she was married, and her favorite confectioner and jeweler, all with the historical perspective of Sisi’s life and legacy.

 Perhaps you may want to consider going on the “Sisi’s Amazing Journey” Virtual Reality Experience, which is a virtual immersion into Vienna’s underworld where you will be guided by Sisi and other historical figures with anecdotes and simulators.